T

 Insider tips

-• Book Alhambra tickets far in advance, as they sell out quickly.
+• Book Alhambra tickets online months in advance – they sell out quickly!

-• Learn a few basic Spanish phrases; it enhances interaction.
+• Learn a few basic Spanish phrases; while many speak English, politeness is always appreciated.

 • Stay hydrated, especially during warmer months.